simoninireland/epydemic/doc/glossary.rst

       Susceptible to the disease, to Infected and able to infect others, and are then Removed and take no further part in the dynamics.

+   stochastic event
+      An :term:`event` whose occurrence is determined by a probability distribution.
+In a  :term:`compartmented model of disease`, for example, the passage of an infection over an edge is a stochastic event, the rate and location of which are determined according to the distribution of infections.

    stochastic process
       A :term:`process` whose exact progression is determined by random variables drawn from particular probability distributions.